 This is a substitute that doesn’t work well.
 Sweetened condensed milk is much sweeter and thicker than evaporated milk.

-Using it gives the sweetness you want and doesn’t water down the mixture like milk would.
+Using sweetened condensed milk gives the sweetness you want and doesn’t water down the mixture like regular milk would.

 Can I use coffee instead of instant coffee granules?